gotthardp/lorawan-server/README.md

  * It will probably never support the sophisticated management features of the commercial-grade network-servers.

+The maximum amount of gateways, devices and nodes the server can support depends on the server load and hardware performance.
+There are no hard limits.

 The API may change and some functions may not be implemented.
 To ask questions or request features please join the [lorawan-server mailing list](https://groups.google.com/forum/#!forum/lorawan-server).